Declare the Minor

 - A-Level Further Math (grade of ''B'' or better) = Math 1A & Math 1B Equivalency

-If you have taken equivalents of ALL FOUR prerequisite courses at non-UC institutions, you are still required to take at least one Math course at Berkeley to establish a UC GPA.
-You may choose Math 54 (B+ required) or Math 110 (B required) or alternative course with consent of the Head Undergraduate Faculty Advisor.
+Students who have taken equivalents of ALL FOUR prerequisite courses at non-UC institutions are still required to take at least one Math course at Berkeley to establish a UC GPA.
+These students may choose Math 54 or Math 91 on "Linear Algebra" (B+ required) or Math 110 (B required) or alternative course with consent of the Head Undergraduate Faculty Advisor.

 Students lacking partial material of any of the lower division prerequisites should see the Mathematics Department to discuss completing Mathematics 49.
 For example, students lacking the material on linear algebra in Mathematics 54 may learn this material by enrolling in Mathematics 49 and attending the portion of Math 54 on Linear Algebra.
-Pick up information from the Mathematics Department, 970 Evans.
+See information from the Mathematics Department on their Course Equivalency page.

 - What if I took the Math 16A-B series at UC Berkeley?
 Math 10A-10B at UC Berkeley?